St. Louis Hail Damage Roof Repair

 When one slope took significant hail damage and others are fine.
 Can work for insurance claims with specific adjuster scopes, but often full replacement is the better long-term answer.

-Full Replacement (Insurance Claim, Architectural Shingles)
+Full Replacement (Carrier-Reviewed, Architectural Shingles)

 Full Replacement with Class 4 Upgrade